Skip to content

 Published:

-What Are Server Actions?
+What Are Server Actions and Route Actions?

-Benefits of Server Actions
+Benefits of UI-Driven Server Mutations

 1. Colocation